 Select appropriate Note Type for the type of update processed (manual update, refund, adjustment, or bankruptcy).

 Select Smartphrase as appropriate for the update made to the person.
 Smartphrases starts with a period.
+Refer to the Smart Phrase and Note Text References DLP.